rahul0705/rahul0705.github.io/_drafts/2018-10-08-peer-reviews.md

 ### Does the code exit early?

 Are there loops or functions that can exit early?
+It's generally better to exit loops or functions earlier rather than later.
+This can sometime be a performance gain, but more than anything it greatly improves readability.

 ```python
 def func(items):